GeorgeCrawford15/yeast-clathrin-conservation/README.md

-# Visualizing the Conservation of Clathrin Light and Heavy Chains in Yeast
+# Conservation of Clathrin Light and Heavy Chains in Yeast